hammerheim-game/hammerheim-rules/5-warbands.md

 The Jealousy of Runes: Bonuses from Runes are not cumulative with magical bonuses from other items.
-In other words, a warrior may not combine a Rune of Stone on his shield and a Rune of Shield on his armour for a total bonus to his Armour Save of +2.
-Similarly the warrior could not combine the Rune of Stone on his shield with some suit of magic elven armour (for example) that added +1 to the warrior’s Armour Save.
+In other words, a warrior may not combine a Rune of Stone on his shield and a Rune of Shield on his armor for a total bonus to his Armor Save of +2.
+Similarly the warrior could not combine the Rune of Stone on his shield with some suit of magic elven armor (for example) that added +1 to the warrior’s Armor Save.

 #### Von Carstein Warband